John and Mary (film): Release

 The film premiered at the Sutton Theatre in New York City on Sunday, December 14, 1969, and opened the following day.
 It received an R rating upon its original release, but was re-rated PG in 1973.

 In February 1969, before the release of the film, both Hoffman and Farrow made the cover of Time, with the headline: "The Young Actors: Stars and Anti-Stars".
 This marked and celebrated new actors like Hoffman and Farrow (both hot off their successes in The Graduate and Rosemary's Baby, respectively) as significant to their generation.

 Critical reception

 Roger Ebert of the Chicago Sun-Times wrote, "John and Mary is supposed to be a contemporary movie, I guess, and yet it's curiously out of touch.
 John and Mary shadow box uneasily with the American language, trying to sound like all people their age without sounding too much like any particular person."

 Vincent Canby of The New York Times wrote, "There is nothing wrong with the idea of 'John and Mary,' just with its execution.
 John Mortimer's screenplay is short-focused, its action confined mostly to John's apartment where John and Mary eat, talk and lie about with such dreary verisimilitude that you eventually find yourself less interested in John and Mary than in the settings, clothes and objects that surround them."
+Canby also included the movie in his list of “ten worst films of 1969” for the paper: “The settings and some of the subsidiary dialogue have an edgy kind of truth to them, but the characters are too inconsistently written to allow the stars to give performances that mean anything.”

 Rotten Tomatoes reports an approval rating of 38%, based on 13 reviews.